stratisproject/Documentation/source/Operation Guides/Full Node/RPiStaking/rpistaking.rst

    sudo loadkeys <language abbrivation>

 Please do a google search for which keys that fit your spoken language and keyboard layout.
-If you are from the US it would be *sudo loadkeys u* but it is usually the default one, for Scandinavians use *sudo load keys no*
+If you are from the US it would be *sudo loadkeys us* but it is usually the default one, for Scandinavians use *sudo load keys no*

 ************
 Remote Login